 First impressions are key for any business owner.
 Looking professional while presenting your services to a potential client is critical in helping you close deals faster.
 A clear and effective project proposal can show your prospective clients that your business is the best match for their needs, and empower you to set and manage client expectations.

 We’re here to help you communicate your project’s plan and goals simply, so let’s dive into how to write a proposal for a project.

 What is a project proposal?

-A project proposal outlines your goals and values for the project, the timeline, your rough budget for the project, and how you plan to execute it.
-Drafting your project proposal is the first step in your project management process.
+A project proposal is a written document designed to get buy-in from decision-makers associated with your potential client.
+Your proposal should outline your goals and values for the project, the timeline, your rough budget for the project, and how you plan to execute it.
+Drafting your project proposal is the first step in the project management process.
 It will serve as the foundation for your project plan should your client and their stakeholders accept it.